vmware-tanzu/graph-framework-for-microservices/README.md

   git clone git@gitlab.eng.vmware.com:nexus/customdatamodel.git
   ```

-would provide us with intialized git repository under customdatamodel folder
+would provide us with initialized git repository under customdatamodel folder

 **Step 1**: Create bare-datamodel for the user to edit and build to generate CRD and OpenAPISpecs: